Feast of the Black Nazarene: History

-Names and characterization
+Image

+The image wears a braided wig made of dark, dyed abacá, along with a golden Crown of Thorns.
+Attached to the Crown are the traditional "Tres Potencias" ("three powers") halo, variously understood as symbolising the three powers of the Holy Trinity; the faculties of will, memory, and understanding in Christ's soul; or his exousia (authority), dunamis (power), and kratos (strength).
+These three rayos ("rays"), likely an angular variant of the cruciform halo, are used exclusively for and proper to images of Jesus Christ in traditional Filipino and Hispanic iconography to signify his divinity.
+The original image has lost several fingers over the centuries.

+Jesus is shown barefoot and in a genuflecting posture, symbolising the agony and the weight of the Cross, along with the overall pain Christ endured during his Passion.
+The Cross itself is of black wood tipped with flat, pyramidal brass caps.

+Debates on the proper feast date

-There are opposing views on whether to consider the Feast of the Black Nazarene as a proper fiesta since the January 9 observance has been thought as a celebration of the transfer of the image and not the liturgical "feast day" of the image.
-The annual procession has its roots in the observance of the traditional Feast of Holy Name of Jesus, the original dedication of Quiapo Church, with Saint John the Baptist as its actual patron saint.
+There are opposing views on whether to consider the Feast of the Jesús Nazareno as a proper fiesta since the January 9 observance has been thought of as a celebration of the transfer of the image and not the liturgical "feast day" of the image.
+The annual procession date has its roots in the observance of the traditional Feast of Holy Name of Jesus, the original dedication of Quiapo Church, with Saint John the Baptist as its actual patron saint.
 Msgr.
-José Abriol, a former Rector of Minor Basilica of the Black Nazarene, stated the date was chosen as it ends a novena beginning January 1, which according to the pre-1969 General Roman Calendar is the Feast of the Holy Name of Jesus and the Circumcision of Our Lord.
-It has been argued that the proper liturgical commemoration of the Black Nazarene is on Good Friday.
+José Abriol, a former Rector of Quiapo Church, stated the date was chosen as it ends a novena beginning January 1, which according to the pre-1969 General Roman Calendar is the Feast of the Holy Name of Jesus and the Circumcision of Our Lord.
+It has been argued that the proper liturgical commemoration of the Jesús Nazareno is on Good Friday, which became the basis of a separate procession conducted in the morning of the said day.
 In 2021, the Basilica's former parochial vicar Douglas Badong explained the term “Feast of the Black Nazarene” is proper in the sense of its similarity to a typical Filipino fiesta. on 6 September 2024, the 38th National Meeting of Diocesan Directors of Liturgy announced the feast would be observed nationwide starting in 2025, as part of the Philippines’ particular national liturgical calendar.

 The event is colloquially referred to as "Nazareno" after the image itself, or Traslación after the January 9 procession.
 The word "Traslación" is often corrupted to the incorrect "translacion".

 In October 2024, Quiapo Church officially dropped the word "Black" from its name.
 Material for the 2025 festivities also followed suit.